Instant Loan in Germany: Online Approval and Fast Payout (2026)

 - Banks may interpret many inquiries as financial distress

 There is no published minimum SCHUFA score for loan approval.
 Each bank sets its own internal criteria.
 A higher score generally means better interest rates.
-To learn more about how the new scoring system works and how it affects your borrowing options, see our SCHUFA reform 2026 guide.
+To understand the new scoring system and how it affects your borrowing options, see our SCHUFA reform 2026 guide.

 Having your documents ready before you start the application can cut the processing time significantly.
 Here is what you need for a standard Sofortkredit.